Jaimeloeuf/jwts/README.md

     audience: "my_service"	// Enter your default verify token options })

-// Assuming the "jwt" is the jwt you want to verify verify(jwt);
+/*  Assuming the "jwt" is the jwt you want to verify
+    "verify" will return a Promise, that will resolve with the verified and decoded token, else it will reject with an error if the verification failed.
+*/
+verify(jwt);

 // Assuming you want to verify the jwt, with a different set of options